justokaou/setup-ts-project/README.md

-# 🛠️ setup-ts-node.sh
+# 🛠️ setup-ts-project.sh

-`setup-ts-node.sh` is a Bash script to quickly set up a **Node.js** project with **TypeScript**.
+`setup-ts-project.sh` is a Bash script to quickly set up a **Node.js** project with **TypeScript**.
 It automates project initialization, TypeScript configuration, additional library installation, and Git initialization.
+It also supports creating a React TypeScript web application.

 ## 📋 Prerequisites